wnsx0000/ToTRM/README.md

+# About this branch

+This branch builds on top of the official TRM implementation and adds the following:
+- simpler setup with `uv`
+- better checkpoint saving
+- simpler problems for debugging (e.g. Sudoku 4x4)

+Nothing is changed in the model/architecture/training.

+The scripts to prepare the data and train the model remain the same.

+## Example on Rubik's cube 2x2x2

+To prepare the data:

+`uv run dataset/build_rubik2x2_dataset.py`

+To train the model: `train_rubik2x2.sh` (this model trains in a few minutes on an A10)

+To evaluate the model:

+`uv run python evaluate.py --data-path data/sudoku4x4/ --config checkpoints/trm/messy-earwig-of-enthusiasm/all_config.yaml --checkpoint checkpoints/trm/messy-earwig-of-enthusiasm/final_step_45/model.pt`

+## Example on Sudoku 4x4

+To prepare the data:

+`uv run python dataset/build_sudoku_4x4_dataset.py`

+To train the model: `train_sudoku4x4.sh` (this model trains in a few minutes on an A10)

+To evaluate the model:

+`uv run python evaluate.py --data-path data/sudoku4x4/ --config checkpoints/trm/messy-earwig-of-enthusiasm/all_config.yaml --checkpoint checkpoints/trm/messy-earwig-of-enthusiasm/final_step_45/model.pt`

 # Less is More: Recursive Reasoning with Tiny Networks

 This is the codebase for the paper: "Less is More: Recursive Reasoning with Tiny Networks".
 TRM is a recursive reasoning approach that achieves amazing scores of 45% on ARC-AGI-1 and 8% on ARC-AGI-2 using a tiny 7M parameters neural network.